A cold transfer refers to forwarding a caller to another phone number or SIP endpoint. Performing a cold transfer closes the caller's LiveKit session.

 Forward calls with an agent tool

-Your agent can use the TransferSIPParticipant API to transfer calls to without staying on the line.
+Your agent can use the TransferSIPParticipant API to transfer calls without staying on the line.
 The current session ends after the transfer is complete.
 The following example shows how to define a tool in your agent class that calls TransferSIPParticipant.

-class Assistant(Agent):## ... existing init code ...@function_tool()async def transfer_call(self, ctx: RunContext):"""Transfer the call to a human agent, called after confirming with the user"""transfer_to = "+15105550123"participant_identity = "+15105550123"# let the message play fully before transferringawait ctx.session.generate_reply(instructions="Inform the user that you're transferring them to a different agent.")job_ctx = get_job_context()try:await job_ctx.api.sip.transfer_sip_participant(api.TransferSIPParticipantRequest(room_name=job_ctx.room.name,participant_identity=participant_identity,# to use a sip destination, use `sip:user@host` formattransfer_to=f"tel:{transfer_to}",))except Exception as e:print(f"error transferring call: {e}")# give the LLM that contextreturn "could not transfer call"
+from livekit import api, rtcfrom livekit.agents import Agent, RunContext, function_tool, get_job_contextclass Assistant(Agent):## ... existing init code ...@function_tool()async def transfer_call(self, ctx: RunContext):"""Transfer the call to a human agent, called after confirming with the user"""transfer_to = "+15105550123"job_ctx = get_job_context()# Find the active SIP caller in the room.
+The identity is set at# dispatch time and might not match the caller's phone number.# Assumes a single SIP caller per room.sip_participant = next((p for p in job_ctx.room.remote_participants.values()if p.kind == rtc.ParticipantKind.PARTICIPANT_KIND_SIP),None,)if sip_participant is None:return "no active SIP caller to transfer"# let the message play fully before transferringawait ctx.session.generate_reply(instructions="Inform the user that you're transferring them to a different agent.")try:await job_ctx.api.sip.transfer_sip_participant(api.TransferSIPParticipantRequest(room_name=job_ctx.room.name,participant_identity=sip_participant.identity,# to use a sip destination, use `sip:user@host` formattransfer_to=f"tel:{transfer_to}",))except Exception as e:print(f"error transferring call: {e}")# give the LLM that contextreturn "could not transfer call"

-pnpm add @livekit/rtc-node
+pnpm add livekit-server-sdk

 Additional resources